zju3dv/NeuralRecon-W/README.md

 #### Automatic generation

-The code takes a standard COLMAP workspace format as input, a script is provided for autolmatically convert a colmap workspace into our data format:
+The code takes a standard COLMAP workspace format as input, a script is provided for automatically convert a colmap workspace into our data format:

 ```bash
 scripts/preprocess_data.sh